okfn/opendefinition/licenses/nonconformant/index.markdown

     9.7 not use the Material in any way that is likely to mislead others;

-Of course the first part of 9.6 is also non-conformant with OKD#8.
+Of course the first part of 9.6 is also non-conformant with OD 1.1#8.